 Put simply - we are in a crisis.

 During this unprecedented time, we all have a role to play to mitigate the impact of this pandemic on our friends, family, and neighbors.
-As your Member of Congress and fellow Vermonter, I will do all I can to help during and after this crisis.
+As your Member of Congress and fellow Vermonter, I will continue to do all I can to help during and after this crisis.

-I want to share the following information, updates and resources that I hope will be helpful.
+I want to share the following information, updates, and resources that I hope will be helpful.

 - On March 5, 2020, the House passed an $8.3 billion emergency funding bill to help states and frontline providers respond to the COVID-19 outbreak.
 This bill was signed into law by the President on March 6, 2020.

 - On March 14, 2020, I voted in favor of a second emergency aid package, the Families First Coronavirus Response Act (H.R.
 6201), to begin addressing the personal safety and financial security of Americans impacted by COVID-19.
 It provided paid emergency leave for employees, increased food security assistance for the most vulnerable, and increased funding for Medicaid.
 The bill was signed into law by the President on March 18, 2020.

 - On March 27, 2020, I strongly supported the largest ever economic recovery bill in our country’s history.
 The $2.2 trillion package, which was signed into law by the President on March 27, 2020, included many provisions that I fought for:

 - funding for our small businesses and their employees, and